 Dear Inland Wetlands & Watercourses Agency Customers,

-Town Hall is now open by appointment only.
+Town Hall is closed to the public and staff until at least May 20, 2020.
 Inland Wetlands & Watercourses Agency (IWWA) staff are diligently working to ensure we keep serving our residents and businesses to the best of our ability.
 We appreciate your need to move forward with projects, purchases, and plans.
 Accordingly, we have set up the following processes to bring our services to you.

 Building Permit Questions: If you have questions regarding a building permit, please contact the Building Department directly with these questions for the fastest response.

 For those individuals seeking a building permit, the Building Division will circulate the checklist internally to facilitate the process.
 Please start the process directly with them.
 You will still need to fill out the IWWA “Greensheet” to determine if you need an IWWA permit.